zry656565/yfw/design.md

 ### 1. Filter Out incoming ARP packets

+**Requirement**: Filter out all incomming ARP packets

 ####STEPS
-1).
-Read packets from `dump.pcap`
+1. Read packets from `dump.pcap`
-2).
-Parse packets header
+2. Parse packets header
-3).
-Justify if this packet is an ARP packet
+3. Justify if this packet is an ARP packet
-4).
-Justify if this packet is an incoming packet
+4. Justify if this packet is an incoming packet
-5). if the conditions of 3) and 4) are matched, drop this packet.
+5. if the conditions of 3) and 4) are matched, drop this packet.
 Or store the data of this packet into `filtered.pcap`

 ### 2. Filter Out outgoing DNS queries

+**Requirement**: Filter out all outgoing DNS queries.
+Because you are replaying packets, this operation won’t affect future packets.

 ####STEPS
-1).
-Read packets from `dump.pcap`
+1. Read packets from `dump.pcap`
-2).
-Parse packets header
+2. Parse packets header
-3).
-Justify if this packet is a DNS query
+3. Justify if this packet is a DNS query
-4).
-Justify if this packet is an outgoing packet
+4. Justify if this packet is an outgoing packet
-5). if the conditions of 3) and 4) are matched, drop this packet.
+5. if the conditions of 3) and 4) are matched, drop this packet.
 Or store the data of this packet into `filtered.pcap`

 ### 3. Limit the number of outgoing TCP connection

+**Requirement**: Limit the number of outgoing TCP connections to 5.
+When the number of TCP connections reaches 5, drop TCP packets of future connections.
+When a connection terminates, one more connection is allowed to establish.
+You need to accurately deal with different type of TCP packets at different stages.

+**Hint**: The last rule is a little difficult.
+Your firewall need track the establishment and termination of TCP connections and dynamically decide whether to drop packets or forward packets.